wp-plugins/recent-posts-slider/readme.txt

 Recent Posts slider displays your blog's recent posts either with excerpt or thumbnail image of first image of the post using slider.
 You can customize the slider in many ways (width, height, post per slide, no of posts to display & more).

-It creates the thumbnail of the first image from the post.
+It creates the thumbnail of either the first image from the post or of featured image.
 If you want to create a thumbnail of a specific image add a custom field as rps_custom_thumb and specify image path as value.

 Check out the working demo at http://rps.eworksphere.com